 When rearranging your property portfolio, selling is often the obvious option.
 The reason may be that money is needed in the short term.
-But there is a major disadvantage to this: the position you sell cannot be regained.
+But there is a major disadvantage to this: Selling doesn’t achieve a return on longterm investment.
 That is why it pays to look at other possibilities.
-As a future-oriented property owner, you should also consider other possibilities, such as temporary exploitation.
+As a future-focused property owner, you should also consider other possibilities, such as temporary re-use of the building.

 The real estate market is in full swing.
 There is a changing demand in real estate, just think of the closing of old-fashioned care homes and the rise of small-scale care complexes.